prixladi/ladislavprix-blog/data/articles/mediatr_behaviors/content.md

 }
 ```

 You can restrict which *requests* the behavior will be applied to.
 For example, in the segment below this behavior will be applied only to requests that implement the `IInTransaction` interface.
-So this interface opens transaction for every request that implements the `IInTransaction` interface and then, depending on if an **exception** has been thrown or not, commits or rolls back said transaction.
+So this *behavior* opens transaction for every request that implements the `IInTransaction` interface and then, depending on if an **exception** has been thrown or not, commits or rolls back said transaction.

 ```csharp
 public class TransactionBehavior<TRequest, TResponse>